VikasMishraManit/HotelService/tutorial.md

 ## ⬢ New Section : Writing the API

 1) DTO Layer : From some client (say postman) we will be passing some request body , that is going to have some data of the hotel.
-Whenever we have to define some object that will be transfered , we define a DTO layer
+Whenever we have to define some object that will be transfered , we define a DTO layer. src/dto/hotel.dto.ts
 ```
 export type createHotelDTO = {
   name: string;